Romagna: Roman Empire

-Towards the end of the 3rd Century, Diocletian re-ordered the Empire into four prefectures, each divided into dioceses, which in turn were divided into provinces.
+Towards the end of the 3rd century, Diocletian reordered the Empire into four prefectures, each divided into dioceses, which in turn were divided into provinces.
 Under the new system, Italy was demoted to a mere Imperial province.
 Modern Romagna was organized into the Roman province of Flaminia et Picenum in the diocese of Italia Annonaria.

 Ravenna, which was surrounded by swamps and marshes, prospered and steadily rose in importance, and a Roman fleet was based at the city.
 It had developed into a major port on the Adriatic.
 However, in 330, the capital of the Empire was transferred to Constantinople, so with the fleet that stationed at Ravenna, thus weakened the coastal defence in the Adriatic.

 Germanic migrations and Exarchate of Ravenna

-Stepping into the 5th Century, the Germanic migrations into the Empire further intensified.
+Stepping into the 5th century, the Germanic migrations into the Empire further intensified.
 In 402, Emperor Honorius even moved the Western Roman Empire's capital from Mediolanum to Ravenna, mainly because of the region's defensive terrain.
 8 years later, Alaric I of the Visigoths looted Rome.
 In 476, Odoacer deposed Romulus in Ravenna, thus marking an end to the Western Empire.

 Encouraged by Emperor Zeno, Theodoric the Great led the Ostrogoths into Italy.
 He entered Ravenna and murdered Odoacer in 493, establishing a twofold kingdom of the Romans and Goths.
 Under the Ostrogoths Italy was partly restored to its former prosperity.

 In 535 Justinian I initiated the Gothic War.
 It was fought for 20 years, and the Ostrogoths were finally subjugated.
 The peninsula, depopulated and devastated, was ruled by an exarch from Ravenna.
 However, Imperial authority was maintained for barely more than a decade.
 In 568 new Germanic tribes, the Lombards, entered Italy, and established their capital at Pavia.
 The Empire could barely defend the region around Ravenna and Rome, connected by a narrow strip of land passing through Perugia, as well as a series of coastal cities.
 The Imperial frontier retreated to Bologna.

 In 727 the Lombard King Liutprand renewed war against the Byzantines, taking most of Romagna and besieging Ravenna itself.
 These territories were returned to the Byzantines in 730.
 In 737 the king entered Romagna once more and took Ravenna.
 The exarch, Eutychius, retook the region in 740, with Venetian assistance.
 Eventually another Lombard king, Aistulf, conquered Romagna once more, and brought an end to the exarchate in 751.